Ajaysh6294/Demo-Project/README.md

 # Demo-Project
-This is my first git repository author - By Ajay Sharma
+This is my first git repository. <br>
+author - By Ajay Sharma